Caterpillar 3406E Engine Spotlight

 Caterpillar 3406E Featured Products

-Of the products we offer for the 3406E, the ones below are the most popular with our customers.
+Of the products we offer for the 3406E, the ones below are some that are popular with our customers.
 Please remember that when buying products from HHP, we always require a part number or engine serial number, depending on the product you wish to purchase.
 The products below may not be the right product for your specific engine.

 Caterpillar 3406E/C15 Fuel Injector, Remanufactured